 The Fifth Amendment to the Constitution says in part: “nor shall private property be taken for public use, without just compensation.”
 Taking Birnbaum’s private property to benefit a privately owned casino does not equate to a public use, and the CRDA’s contention that doing so serves a “public purpose” is both misleading and untrue.To add insult to injury, the casino the CRDA sought to benefit, known as “Revel,” went belly up within a few years of its opening its doors—a Revel without a cause, if you will.
 Yet the CRDA foolishly doubled down on its takings bet, pressed its hand in court, and continued (and continues) to demand Birnbaum’s property.

 Two decades ago, the CRDA played this same game in Atlantic City and lost.
-You may have heard about that case since the owner of the casino behind that attempt at a government taking has lately been in the news.

 In 2014, despite that earlier loss, the state decided to try and take Birnbaum’s property.
 Initially, Judge Julio Mendez ruled that the CRDA could take Birnbaum’s property without a concrete plan in place for the property’s public use.